dyonende/Scratch-comment-scraper/README.md

 Therefore, instead of heaving a number of comments as input, it takes a file with on each line "\[username\] \[projectID\] \[commentID\]", where commentID is the comment that the replies should be downloaded of.

 ### langanote.py
-This program has as input a csv file with the output of commentscraper.py or replyscraper.py.
+This program has as input a csv file containing the output of commentscraper.py or replyscraper.py.
 It analyses every comment with pycld2 and adds the language of the comment in a new column, also in csv format to stdout.

 ---